 A small farm can range from a half-acre with a few laying hens and a small veggie garden, to 40 acres with cattle, dairy cows, sheep, goats, chickens, pigs, and acres of field crops and veggies.

 Some of your choices will be limited by your land and resources, but we'll get to that later.

 First, let yourself dream.
 What animals appeal to you?
 What vegetables, fruits, and grains do you want to grow?

 Make a list of everything you envision on your farm - even if it's years from now.
 This is your dream, your ideal small farm.

 This is a great exercise for learning about your land and what's on it.
-It will give you the information you need to take your vision past Step Two and plan your first year of farming.
+Assessing your land will give you the information you need to take your vision past step two and plan your first year of farming.

 Here is where you marry your dreams with reality.
 Look at your list of things you want to grow and animals you want to raise.
 Read a bit about each animal to get a sense of how much space and care they require.
 Now check your farm resources.
 Do you have enough pasture land for those five cows, or will you need to build that over time?
 Do you have the financial resources to buy fencing for goats?

 If you plan to begin a farming business, you'll want to write an entire farm business plan.
 The dreaming and assessing you just did will help you get started with your mission statement, which is a great place to begin.